Last Updated on

 A couple of weeks ago I took a family holiday to Florida to do the whole Disney Parks with the kids and the chance for Dad to see Kennedy Space Centre.

-As with all trips the cameras have to come along although these days I’ve calmed down a little.
+As with all trips the cameras have to come along to add to my travel photography portfolio although these days I’ve calmed down a little.

-There was a time I’d be up at the crack of dawn nearly each day visiting areas of interest looking for the ultimate location and light.
+There was a time I’d be up at the crack of dawn nearly every day visiting areas of interest looking for the ultimate location and light.

 These days I tend to plan things a little more and if I come home with one great image I’m happy.